-The control panel for 3 bank battery charger that charges the house and engine batteries is mounted on the aft head compartment bulkhead.
+The battery charger is mounted under the forward console on the port side.
 AC electrical current is supplied directly to the battery charger by a power cable connected to a shore side GFCI outlet.
 The charger automatically charges and maintains the engine and house batteries simultaneously when activated.
 It is equipped with led lights to indicate the state of charge for each battery.

-The charge to the engine batteries can be monitored by using the volt meters in the engine gauge cluster or the LED lights on the charger.
+The charge to the engine batteries can be monitored by using the volt meters in the engine gauge cluster or the LED lights on the charger control panel located on the forward head compartment bulkhead.
 To monitor the engine batteries with the volt meters in the engine gauge cluster, activate the charger and turn the engine battery switches on.
 Turn on the ignition for each engine (DO NOT START THE ENGINES) and read the voltage on the volt meter for each engine.